Other Bad Acts Evidence

 Michigan 404(b) – Other Bad Acts Evidence

-One of the most troubling types of evidence for defendants seeking a just and fair outcome is evidence of “other crimes, wrongs, and acts” referred to as “other bad acts evidence.”
+One of the most troubling types of evidence for defendants seeking a just and fair outcome is evidence of “other crimes, wrongs, and acts,” also known as “other bad acts evidence.”

-Under Michigan Rule of Evidence 404(b), the prosecutor may introduce other bad acts evidence of totally unrelated acts and prior crimes, if there is a legitimate reason and the evidence is relevant.
-The only purpose that this type of evidence cannot be introduced is if the sole purpose is to show the defendant’s propensity to commit crimes.
-In other words, if the evidence is introduced to show motive, intent, lack of mistake, scheme, or system in doing an act, the evidence would likely be admissible.
+Under Michigan Rule of Evidence 404(b), the prosecutor may introduce other bad acts as evidence of totally unrelated acts and prior crimes if there is a legitimate reason and the evidence is relevant.
+The only purpose for which the prosecution cannot introduce this type of evidence is if the sole purpose is to show the defendant’s propensity to commit crimes.
+In other words, if the prosecutor introduces the evidence to show motive, intent, lack of mistake, scheme, or system in doing an act, the evidence would likely be admissible.

 Disreputable Prosecutors Play Fast and Loose with Other Bad Acts Evidence Rules